Benefits of Migration

 - The main requirement is to be a citizen of a country that has a Trade and Investment treaty with the U.S., such as Colombia.

-- There is no exact amount set by law, but in practice it is recommended to invest at least between USD $100,000 - $150,000, or more for it to be considered substantial.
+- There is no exact amount in the law, but in practice a minimum between USD $100,000 - 150,000 or more is recommended for it to be considered substantial.

-- Invest in an existing business owning at least 50%, or create a new business where you own 100%.
+- Invest in an existing business being at least a 50% owner, or create a new business where you are 100% owner.

-- The business must be real and operational, as in the case of construction for our purposes.
-It does not apply if you only open a bank account, acquire a plot of land, or buy a house.
+- The business must be real and operational, such as construction for our purposes.
+It does not apply if you only open a bank account, purchase a lot of land or a house.

-- You must have filed at least one tax return (IRS Taxes) showing profitability in order to apply for the visa, and demonstrate sustained economic activity.
+- At least one tax return (Taxes to the IRS) with profitability must have been filed to apply for the visa, and demonstrate sustained economic activity.

 - The company must have the capacity to generate sufficient income to support the investor and their family.